terrateamio/terrateam/README.md

 See our [documentation](https://terrateam.io/docs/how-it-works) to learn more about execution steps, types of operations, event evaluations, locking, and more.

-## Cloud vs. Self-Hosted

-There is no difference between Terrateam Cloud and the Self-Hosted version.
-Both versions grant you full access to all Terrateam features.
-No cloud-only features.

-Terrateam Self-Hosted is free for all.

 ## Docs

 Check out our [documentation](https://terrateam.io/docs) for getting started instructions, example use cases, and tutorials.